pulumi/pulumi-tf-provider-boilerplate/README.md

     * Repository name: pulumi-foo
     * Description: Pulumi provider for Foo
     * Repository type: Public
-1. Clone the generated repository to the appropriate location in your `$GOPATH`.
+1. Clone the generated repository.

 From the templated repository: